 POULTRY

-Poultry is the leading agricultural commodity in Georgia, accounting for more than 1/3 of the total farm gate value of the state.
-The poultry industry saw major losses due to Hurricane Helene, with more than 165 houses destroyed and another 500 that must be repaired or rebuilt entirely before they can be used.
-Some of these houses were filled with chickens, meaning the loss of animal life and costs associated with depopulation and disposal are significant.
-Further, income losses due to houses being unavailable for continued production are included in our loss figures and contribute significantly to overall losses incurred.
+Poultry is the leading agricultural commodity in Georgia, accounting for more than 33% of the total farm gate value of the state.
+Hurricane Helene caused major losses for the poultry industry, destroying or severely damaging hundreds of chicken houses that must be repaired before they can be used.
+Some of these houses were filled with chickens, and the loss of animal life and costs associated with depopulation and disposal are significant.
+Further, income losses due to houses being unavailable for continued production are included in our loss figures and contribute significantly to overall losses.

 BEEF CATTLE